hawkins/Shawk/docs/Getting Started.rst

 You're limited to texting only your contacts you've previously defined, or those whose explicit address you have obtained.
 This is, in-part, a restriction to prevent spam bots from abusing Shawk, but also a means of simplifying Number to Address mappings.
+What this means is, in order to send someone a text message, you can either add them as a contact or reply to a message they send you.

-So, after you've defined a contact, you can text them by specifying their name, number, or Contact:
+So, if you defined a contact, you can text them by specifying their name, number, or Contact:

 .. code-block:: python